UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 If you are unable to architect your application to make use of parallel writes, and the increased latency cannot be tolerated, then you should consider alternatives to Synchronous Protection, utilising application replication for protection between sites.

-For clarity, there is no difference in the read latency.
+For clarity, Synchronous Protection makes no difference to read latency.

 ### How is the network rerouted?